sagemath/trac_to_gh/Issue 5768.md

 # Issue 5768: improve coverage of generators.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5768

 Original creator: was